Compiano

-Compiano (Parmigiano: Cumpiàn) is a medieval walled town in the Taro Valley (Parmesan Apennines), a 50 minute-drive to the Ligurian Sea and to Parma.
+Compiano (Parmigiano: Cumpiàn) is a medieval walled town in the Taro Valley (Parmesan Apennines), a 50 minute-drive to the Ligurian Sea and Parma.
+It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").

 The top of Compiano's hill is home to the medieval Castello di Compiano.

 History

-It was said the Grimaldis, the Royal Family of Monaco, have their roots right here.
-A marble plate hung on the castle wall reports all the royal families that have inhabited the castle since the year 800 AD.
+It was said the Grimaldis, the royal family of Monaco, have their roots right here.
+A marble plate hung on the castle wall reports all the royal families that have inhabited the castle since 800 AD.